|MEETING PLACE:||DoubleTree Hotel, 1175 W Route 66, Flagstaff, Arizona|

 The Last Day of Your Trip

 Still in our sleeping bags, we watch the sunrise brighten the cliffs above our camp.
 Hours have long since ceased to matter and the days now blend together.
 Rapids and side canyons stand out in our memories, but have lost their places in time.
 A sense of sadness fills us as we round that last bend and reach Diamond Creek.
-After loading and de-rigging the boats we board the van, which carries us across the reservation to Peach Springs and then returns us to the DoubleTree Hotel in Flagstaff, arriving between 2:00 and 3:00 PM.
+After loading and de-rigging the boats we board the van for our drive back to Flagstaff, arriving at the DoubleTree Hotel between 2:00 and 3:00 PM.

 Included in Your Trip Cost